Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping: Model

-where $\epsilon$ is the asymmetry factor and $\Delta U$ the barrier height.
-The terms $\hat{H}_{B}$ and $\hat{H}_{SB}$ in Eq.~(\ref{Hfull}) describe, according to the Caldeira-Leggett model~\cite{Caldeira1981}, the free bath energy and the particle-bath interaction energy respectively.
-In formulae
+where $\epsilon$ is the asymmetry and $\Delta U$ the barrier height at $\epsilon=0$.
+In Eq.~(\ref{Hfull}) $\hat{H}_{B}$ and $\hat{H}_{SB}$ describe, according to the Caldeira-Leggett model, the free bath energy and the particle-bath interaction energy, respectively.
+Their contribution is given by

 The interaction term features the bilinear coupling $c_{j}\hat{x}_{j}\hat{q}$ and a renormalization term $\propto \hat{q}^{2}$.
-The latter compensates for the contribution of the oscillators in the effective potential felt by the particle, thus giving a purely dissipative bath.\\ The bath spectral density function is defined by
+The latter compensates for the contribution of the oscillators in the effective potential \emph{felt} by the particle, thus giving a purely dissipative bath.\\ The bath spectral density function is defined by